The basic real-time oscilloscope

 Real-time oscilloscopes (RTOs) are designed with a high enough sampling rate to capture a transient, non-repetitive signal with the instrument’s specified analog bandwidth.
-According to Nyquist’s sampling theorem, for accurate capture and display of the signal the scope’s sampling rate must be at least twice the signal bandwidth.
+This will reveal a minimum width impulse, but is far from satisfactory in revealing its shape, let alone measurements and characterization.
 Typical high-bandwidth RTOs exceed this sampling rate by perhaps a factor of two, achieving up to four samples per cycle, or three samples in a minimum-width impulse.

 The sampler-extended real-time oscilloscope (SXRTO)